lunapaint/vscode-luna-paint/README.extension.md

-_Luna Paint_ is a VS Code extension that lets you edit raster images from within the editor, just open an image from the explorer like any other file and start editing.
+_Luna Paint_ is a VS Code extension that lets you edit raster images from within the editor, just open an image from the explorer and start editing like any other file.

 > ⚠ This is an early preview:
 > - Some features you expect from an image editor may be missing or limited.
+> - Hot exit state may break when the extension updates as the data format gets refined.
 > - Images below may show older versions of the UI.
-> - Hot exit state may break when the extension updates as the data format gets refined.
+> - If you hit any problems or want to request a feature, please [create an issue on the repo](https://github.com/lunapaint/vscode-luna-paint).

 ## Features

-- **Performance**: The editor is built on WebGL to achieve great rendering performance.
+- **Performance**: The editor is built on WebGL to achieve a smooth editing experience.
-- **Layers and blend modes**: Compose an image from multiple images and combine them using blend modes.
+- **Layers and blend modes**: Compose an image using multiple layers, combining them with blend modes.
 - **Powerful tools**: A growing range of tools are available to modify images.
-- **Hot exit**: The editor supports [hot exit](https://code.visualstudio.com/docs/editor/codebasics#_hot-exit) just like a text editor within VS Code (currently only for small images).
+- **Hot exit**: Support for [hot exit](https://code.visualstudio.com/docs/editor/codebasics#_hot-exit) is available for small images, just like in text files.
-- **Codespaces and remote support**: Edit images remotely in a [GitHub Codespace](https://github.com/features/codespaces) or via the [Remote WSL](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl), [SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) and [Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extensions.
+- **Remote support**: Edit images remotely in a [GitHub Codespace](https://github.com/features/codespaces) or via the [Remote WSL](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl), [SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) and [Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extensions.

 ![](https://raw.githubusercontent.com/lunapaint/vscode-luna-paint/release/0.2/images/readme/demo.png)

 ## Tools

-The Tools window is available in the top left of the editor and allows switching the active tool.
+The Tools window in the top left of the editor allows switching the active tool.

 - The window can be hidden by hitting the `X` icon and toggled via Luna's _Menu_, the command palette or `F5`.